afroCoderHanane/FlashCardApp/README.md

 ### App Description

-> Add activity to card
+> Add a new activity to card when the add icon is press and allow user to edit button the previous
+> question and answer that is returned to mainActivity
 >
 > IDE: Android Studio
 >